The MIR | Clarification of Terms

 Involuntary Imagery

-Mental images that come to awareness spontaneously without conscious effort.
+Mental imagery that comes to conscious awareness spontaneously without conscious control.
 These can include flashbacks, daydreams, intrusive thoughts, or hallucinations, often triggered by emotions, memories, or external stimuli.
 Involuntary imagery plays a role in creativity, PTSD, and various neurological conditions.

 Lucid Dream